Thousands Of Protesters Storm Hong Kong Airport, Shutting Down Flights

 Thousands of demonstrators, wearing black clothing and carrying posters denouncing the police, filled the arrival and departure halls of the Hong Kong International Airport on Monday, prompting the cancellation of more than 100 flights at one of the world's busiest transportation hubs.

-China condemned the protests as "signs of terrorism."
+Some protesters began leaving later in the day and China condemned the protests as "signs of terrorism."

 The rally followed what was supposed to be a three-day sit-in starting Friday, amid the 10th straight week of pro-democracy protests.
 But a weekend of peaceful demonstrations across Hong Kong descended into chaos and violence.